 1Password - This is a great option if you use multiple devices.

 BlueHost* - A great affordable option for hosting, especially if you’re just starting out.
 They have a one-click install process, so you literally just have to sign up and click a button to have you WordPress site installed.
 Easy!
-WP Engine* - This host is the bees knees for WordPress.
-WordPress comes installed once open an account.
-Their customer support is excellent and they have a special feature which lets you test out plugins and design on a draft copy of your site, and then push the changes to your live site, once you’re totally happy with them
+WP Engine - This host is the bees knees for WordPress.
+WordPress comes installed once opening an account.
+Their customer support is excellent and they have a special feature which lets you test out plugins and design on a draft copy of your site, and then push the changes to your live site once you’re totally happy with them

 WordPress Site Building